Attacktive/msa-product/README.md

 ## Food for Thoughts

+- The domain layer has a single record without a method.
+Am I on the right track?
-- updating and/or deleting a product that is already within an order might need... something.
+- Updating and/or deleting a product that is already within an order might need... something.